traefik/traefik/docs/content/middlewares/http/headers.md

 The Headers middleware manages the headers of requests and responses.

 Some headers are automatically added by default.
-See the [Pass Host Header documentation](../../routing/services/index.md#pass-host-header) for more information.
+See the [faq](../../getting-started/faq.md#what-are-the-forwarded-headers-when-proxying-http-requests) for more information.

 ## Configuration Examples